Pouring Tea until it is all expaporated

 A durational performance in which the artist sat on the floor, unsupported and cross-legged for 90 minutes pouring tea as a single action expanded into a performance series in response to the installation itself and included members of the public joining Jingwei to pour tea collectively.

-ExhiBition essay by Rayleen Forester
+click to read exhiBition essay by Rayleen Forester

 ‘Connecting The Connections’, 2022-2023, pencil on tea soaked timber boards.
 210 x 180 cm.
 The top six panels are permanent collections of The Hospital Research Foundation after winning the Emerging Artist category of the THRF Group-Creative Health Art Prize.
 Photo by Sam Robert

 Water #4, 2023, tea water on raw canvas, three brush strokes forming the character of the word for water in the Chinese language, Jingwei’s name stamp found in her late mother’s suitcase, the passing of time between 16 April 2023 to 5 August 2023, 102 x 96 cm with frame.
-Solo exhibition’The Shadows of Time’ at Aptos Cruz Galleries.
+Solo exhibition ’The Shadows of Time’ at Aptos Cruz Galleries.

 19 Days of Finding The Way, Jingwei Bu, 2024, tea on canvas, 90 x 90 cm.
 Solo exhibition ‘Shadows of Time’ at Aptos Cruz Gallery